 \subsection{Initial Data}

 \paragraph{Spacetime.} We use the \texttt{TwoPunctures} code to prepare the spacetime initial data~\cite{twopunctures_ansorg, twopunctures_paschalidis}.
 We initialize the BHs with no spin ($\chi_1 = \chi_2 = 0$), equal mass ($q = m_2/m_1 = 1$), and on a quasicircular orbit with separation $d/M = 30$, which, to our knowledge, is the largest separation to date studied in full $3+1$ general relativity. \paragraph{Grid.} We use a three-dimensional cartesian grid with the outer boundary extending from $-5120 \, M$ to $+5120 \, M$ in the $x, y$ and $z$ directions.
 We use \texttt{Carpet} to employ a box-in-box adaptive mesh refinement (AMR) scheme~\cite{schnetter_carpet_2016}, with a total of 14 refinement levels.
 We use 3 sets of nested refinement levels: one centered on each BH and the third on the origin, which is also the location of the binary center of mass.
-The half-side length of each refinement level is $5120 \times 2^{1-i} \, M, i = 1,\dots 14$ and the resolution at the finest (coarsest) refinement level is $\Delta x = M/64$ ($\Delta x = 128 \, M$). \paragraph{Matter.} We use the power-law torus solution for our CBD initial conditions~\cite{chakrabarti_1985, villiers_magnetically_2003, khan_disks_2018}.
-We set the inner edge of the torus at $r=27M$ with specific angular momentum $l=6.06$.
-These two parameters along with the equation of state determine the outer edge of the CBD at $r \simeq 130M$.
-We use a $\Gamma-$law equation of state with $\Gamma=4/3$, which is appropriate for radiation pressure dominated accretion flows.
+The half-side length of each refinement level is $5120 \times 2^{1-i} \, M, i = 1,\dots 14$ and the resolution at the finest (coarsest) refinement level is $\Delta x = M/64$ ($\Delta x = 128 \, M$).
+This resolution is motivated by a convergence study in~\cite{manikantan_effects_2025}, and was also shown to be sufficient for spacetime evolutions of equal mass, nonspining black holes at even larger orbital separation of 100$M$~\cite{Lousto:2013oza}.
+Additionally, we set the resolution such that we resolve the fastest growing MRI wavelength with at least 20 cells in the bulk of the disk and 35 cells near the inner edge of the disk.